Advanced-Vision-and-Learning-Lab/HLTDNN/README.md

 This product is Copyright (c) 2023 J. Ritu, E. Barnes, R. Martell, A. Dine and J. Peeples.
 All rights reserved.

-## <a name="CitingHist"></a>Citing Histogram Layer Time Delay Neural Networks
+## <a name="CitingHist"></a>Citing Histogram Layer Time Delay Neural Networks For Passive Sonar Classification

-If you use the target classification code, please cite the following reference using the following entry.
+If you use the Passive Sonar Classification classification code, please cite the following reference using the following entry.

 **Plain Text:**